Receivership for Direct Lending Investments, LLC

 57. Is there an estimate of the recovery amount or percentage of my original investment that I can expect to receive in the form of a distribution?
 How do I determine the value of my investment?

 The capital account reported on Schedule K-1 is not necessarily reflective of the amount or value of any claim you may have in the assets of the Direct Lending Investments Receivership.
-As reported in the Nineteenth Status Report filed with the Court on November 7, 2023 (a copy of which is made available on the Receivership website located at https://case.stretto.com/dli), the Receiver expects to recover approximately 27%-34% of the March 31, 2019 reported par value of DLI Capital, Inc.’s (the Master Fund) investments in addition to the $31.7 million in cash on hand (or approximately 4% of the reported par value of investments) as of March 31, 2019.
+As reported in the Twenty-Third Status Report filed with the Court on November 1, 2024 (a copy of which is made available on the Receivership website located at https://case.stretto.com/dli), the Receiver expects to recover approximately 27%-34% of the March 31, 2019 reported par value of DLI Capital, Inc.’s (the Master Fund) investments in addition to the $31.7 million in cash on hand (or approximately 4% of the reported par value of investments) as of March 31, 2019.
 Taken together, the Receiver expects to see a gross recovery amount equal to 31%-38% of the March 31, 2019 reported par value of investments.
 The gross recovery amount will be distributed to all Feeder Fund investors (DLIF and DLIFF) and creditors with allowed claims in accordance with the distribution plan that was approved by the Court on December 14, 2020.
 While the 31%-38% range may provide some indication of the ultimate recovery on your investment with DLIF, the ultimate recovery will be subject to the distribution plan including competing non-DLIF investor claims, increased by any proceeds from litigation that has been and will be filed by the Receiver, and reduced by operating costs, administrative fees and expenses.
-As of the date of this FAQ, the Receiver has not identified any reasons to change his view on estimated recovery amounts from what was reported in the Nineteenth Status Report.
+As of the date of this FAQ, the Receiver has not identified any reasons to change his view on estimated recovery amounts from what was reported in the Twenty-Third Status Report.

 58. What is the timing for distributions to investors?